-It is beyond frustrating when students don’t pass in their work – or do their work in class.
+It is beyond frustrating when students don’t pass in their work – or don’t do their work in class.
 First of all, they aren’t building the skills they need, and they put themselves in danger of not passing the course.
 And because you aren’t assessing their work, you don’t know if they are really “getting it.”
 But, the biggest frustration of all comes from the difficulties of chasing them and then taking in a pile of late assignments at the end of the year.
 So how can we circumvent this?
-Let me help you with 5 strategies to get students to complete their work.
+Let me help you with 5 strategies for getting students to complete their work.

 And before you begin reading, these strategies did not come from a text book or a search of the Internet; they are classroom-tested from my many years of tweaking things in my own classroom.
 I don’t suggest them because they are the latest idea – I’m sharing them because they really do work.

 The other thing you need to know before you read on, is that I’m not going to give you strategies that “bribe” or coerce students to complete work or that penalize them when they don’t.
 Instead, the strategies that follow focus on setting the stage so students will want to complete their work.
 Read on to find out why/how – and then grab the download at the end that will have a summary and checklist for you.

 Have you ever been to a staff meeting or a PD session where you were super frustrated because you felt the presenter was wasting your time?
 This could be because the information did not relate to or help you in anyway, because it was stuff you already knew, or because they were just giving you busy work or information that could’ve been sent in an email.

 In these situations, we might end up disengaging, doodling, or planning something for the next day instead of paying attention.
 And then we leave feeling resentful because there are so many things we could have done that would have helped us in our classroom.